-Southern Salmon Patties are an inexpensive meal and an easy recipe to make.
-The canned recipe costs less than five dollars and is quick to get on the table.
+Southern Salmon Patties are an inexpensive meal and an easy recipe to make, so would you believe the recipe costs less than five dollars?
+Plus, it is quick to get on the table.
 This Deep South salmon patty recipe is made with breadcrumbs and fries up fast.

-I didn’t want to spend too much time in the kitchen, so I made this recipe as easy as possible.
-With the exception of the canned salmon, I had all of the ingredients here at the house.
+Furthermore, I didn’t want to spend too much time in the kitchen, so I made this recipe as easy as possible.
+With the exception of the canned salmon, I had all of the ingredients here at the house, which helped make it a very inexpensive meal.

 How to make salmon patties

 Recipe and printable instructions listed below.

-Drain the juice off the salmon can.
-I just used my hands and pressed against the salmon in the can as it drained off.
-Save the juice just in case the patties are a little dry after adding all of the ingredients.
+Firstly, drain the juice off of the salmon can.
+I just used my hands and pressed against the salmon in the can as it drained off, so be sure to save the juice just in case the patties are a little dry after adding all of the ingredients.

 Secondly, add the chopped onions.
 I used my chopper for the onions.
 It’s a quick way to make them nice and small for the recipe.